 The children will already know the sound this letter makes and its appearance.
 They will be forming it for the first time.

 2) We do: (15 mins) We will do a quick handwriting warm-up.
-The first video below is slightly easier.
+The first video below is slightly more manageable.
 The second video is trickier and suitable to after Christmas in Junior Infants and beyond.

 Paired or group activities can include:

-All of these playful writing activities can be added to their Aistear play time.
-For some of these group tasks every child might not get a turn but assure them that they can get a go during Aistear time.
+All of these playful writing activities can be explored during their Aistear playtime if they choose to.
+For some of these group tasks, every child might not get a turn but assure them that they can get a go during Aistear time.

-3) You do: (10/15mins) I have workbooks for this activity.
-I have a focus group who I know will need guidance, but I do try to get around everyone.
+3) You do: (10/15mins) I have workbooks for this activity because I have to, idealy a blank page would work just as well.
+The focus group who I know will need guidance work with me, but I do try to get around everyone.
 The children are expected to try their best and identify their best letters (they get a stamp from me on the best letter).
 You will be guiding children and correcting when necessary.
 Watch for the children who are really good a disguising incorrect letter formation.
 Children start by tracing the letter, followed by a few on their own.
 Have weaker children complete less work but expect what they do complete to show good effort.
 If you don't use tracing letters for this activity, a larger rainbow letter page would be perfect for today's lesson.
 I like this book because it uses the Jolly Phonics flick (and order if you start writing earlier in the year) It also has some phonological awareness activities, oral language lessons at the back and plenty of pre-writing activities for the early days.
-But most importantly it doesn't have rows and rows of tracing letters.
+But most importantly, it doesn't have rows and rows of tracing letters.
 The children can focus on quality over quantity.

 Plenary: (5 mins) To finish off the lesson the children could identify what they found difficult about this letter if anything, you could address these difficulties at the beginning of tomorrow's lesson.